NoahMarconi/blog/abiencoder/abi_encoded_return.md

 Gives us an error message:

 ```
-:27:43: TypeError: This type is only supported in the new experimental ABI encoder.
+:23:43: TypeError: This type is only supported in the new experimental ABI encoder.
 Use "pragma experimental ABIEncoderV2;" to enable the feature.
-  function get() public constant returns (User[3]) {
+  function get() public constant returns (User[]) {
 ```